-- 1. Students will complete one 1200-1500 word research paper to be graded according to the requirements in this syllabus.
-Word counts are to be printed on the last page of each essay. - 2.
+- 1. Students will complete one 1200-1500 word research paper to be graded according to the requirements in this syllabus. - 2.
 Students will complete various assignments to assess understanding of class readings and discussions (written assignments, quizzes, exams).

 Composition Requirements